 I know what some people will say about this: Remarketing is dead.
 Who cares?
 You should go broad with your targeting anyway.

-Look, I’ve bought into broad targeting, too.
+Look, I’ve bought into In most cases, mention of Broad Targeting refers to the removal of all potential targeting filters: No custom audiences, lookalike audiences, or detailed targeting.
+Instead, rely only on location and letting the algorithm do the work.
+More, too.
 I don’t do nearly as much general remarketing based on all people who engaged with my Facebook page or visited my website as I once did.
 But, this has proven to be very different.

 I have a funnel running with Facebook ads based on engagement with my Reels.
 I’m doing this because I’ve found that people who watch my Reels to completion are hyper-engaged.
 This is a special group.